 Combined with setting speed the sink rate data collected at sea provided some context for aerial extent measurements.
-For the pelagic vessel examined the 75 m aerial sections afforded protection to around 7.5 m depth (Figure 8).
-The diving abilities of birds encountered (Bell et al. 2013, Thalman et al. 2009) and the results from bird-scaring line observations indicate that whilst bird-scaring lines reduce foraging activity near baited hooks, they are only part of a successful mitigation strategy.
-They can be considered as a last line of defence if other operational mitigation measures such as night setting, line weighting, or avoiding areas of overlap have not been successful in eliminating bird interactions with the fishing gear.
+In the two vessels examined the 75 m aerial sections afforded protection to around 7.5 m depth for the pelagic gear and 5.5 m for the demersal gear (Figure 9).
+The diving abilities of birds encountered (e.g. Bell et al. 2013, Thalman et al. 2009) and the results from bird-scaring line observations indicate that whilst bird-scaring lines reduce foraging activity near baited hooks, they are only part of a successful mitigation strategy.
+They can be considered as a last line of defence if other operational mitigation measures such as night setting, line weighting, avoiding areas of overlap, dyeing bait etc. have not been successful.

-5. Conclusions
+5. CONCLUSIONS